The Navy Blazer and Gray Trousers Rule Most Men Get Wrong

 The fit is where most men fail.
 Too loose reads dated.
 Too tight reads insecure.

+The monarchy has always understood symbols, and this is one of them.
+It says: I represent something larger than myself, but I am not here to intimidate you.
 That message worked in 1920.
 It worked in 1960.
-It works today.
-Authority doesn't need volume.
-It just needs to show up dressed correctly.
+It works now.
+Authority does not need volume.
+It needs only to arrive dressed correctly.